Rossiya Tournament 1990

-Rossiya Tournament 1990 was played in Novosibirsk under the period 26–31 January 1990, and was won by Sweden.
+Rossiya Tournament 1990 was a bandy competition played in Novosibirsk under the period 26–31 January 1990, and was won by Sweden.
 Hungary played for the first time.

 The tournament began with a group stage and then had a knock-out stage to decide the final winner, with the teams losing in the semi-finals playing a third place consolation game.